espanido

 • sin que (without)

-Which verbs are irregular in the subjunctive imperfect tense
+Which verbs are irregular in the Imperfect Subjunctive Mood in Spanish

 The subjunctive imperfect tense has several irregular verbs.
 The following table presents the conjugations of the most common irregular verbs: